dwrobel/flatcam/README.md

 =================================================

+11.03.2019

+- changed some icons here and there

 10.03.2019

 - added a fix in the Gerber parser when adding the geometry in the self.apertures dict for the case that the current aperture is None (Allegro does that)